bvanderlugt/azure-intro-demo/README.md

 This demonstration has been created for our Application Service unit's purposes to be used in training new cloud specialists who don't need to have any prior knowledge of Azure but who want to start working on Azure projects and building their Azure competence.

 This project demonstrates basic aspects how to create cloud infrastructure using code.
 The actual infra is very simple: just one virtual machine (VM).
 We create a virtual network ([vnet](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) and an application subnet into which we create the [VM](https://azure.microsoft.com/en-us/services/virtual-machines/).
 There is also one [security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview) in the application subnet that allows inbound traffic only using ssh port 22.
-The infra creates private/public keys and installs the public key to the VM - you get the private key for trying to connect to the VM once you have deployed the infra.
+The infra creates private/public keys and installs the public key to the VM - you get the private key for connecting to the VM once you have deployed the infra.

 I tried to keep this demonstration as simple as possible.
 The main purpose is not to provide an example how to create a cloud system (e.g. not recommending VMs over containers) but to provide a very simple example of infrastructure code and tooling related creating the infra.
-I have provided some suggestions how to continue this demonstration at the end of this document - you can also send me email to my corporate email and suggest what kind of Azure or AWS POCs you need in your AS unit - I can help you to create the POCs for your customer meetings.
+I have provided some suggestions how to continue this demonstration at the end of this document - you can also send me email to my corporate email and suggest what kind of Azure or AWS POCs you need in your AS team - I can help you to create the POCs for your customer meetings.

+NOTE: There is an equivalent AWS demonstration - [aws-intro-demo](https://github.com/tieto-pc/aws-intro-demo) - compare the terraform code between these AWS and Azure infra implementations and you realize how similar they are.

 # Azure Solution